For Love or Money (1963 film): Production

-This film is noteworthy for a few reasons.
 After appearing in a variety of films such as westerns and historical epics, Kirk Douglas was starring in a romantic comedy film, a genre that many people were not used to seeing him in.

-Also, Mitzi Gaynor had not appeared in any other film after For Love or Money.
+Mitzi Gaynor has not appeared in any other film after For Love or Money.
 She stated that she was "too ordinary for films" and that she would be better off entertaining audiences through different ventures.

 Prolific supporting actor William Bendix, extremely popular in the 1940s, only appeared in three more theatrical films after this one.

 Douglas' car in this movie is a red 1962 Chrysler 300 Sport Convertible.

 Reception

 Leslie Parrish was nominated for a Golden Globe as "Most Promising Newcomer - Female" for her performance in this film.

-Many people noted that this film was similar to romantic comedies made famous by the classic comedy team of Rock Hudson and Doris Day.
+Many people noted that this film was similar to romantic comedies made famous by the classic comedy team of Rock Hudson and Doris Day (though there is a line in the film where Douglas' character asks Windom's "haven't you ever seen a Cary Grant movie?").
 Supporting actors like Thelma Ritter and Gig Young, who, starred with Hudson and Day in other films, make an appearance here.
 Some were fairly critical of Douglas' performance in a romantic comedy film while others were pleasantly surprised by the actor's versatility.

-Home media availability
+Home media

 Universal released this film in 2013 as a stand-alone DVD from the print-on-demand Universal Vault Series.
 In 2016, it was re-released as part of the Kirk Douglas Centennial Collection, a five-disc set featuring seven other films (Spartacus, Man Without a Star, The Last Sunset, Lonely Are the Brave, The List of Adrian Messenger, The War Wagon, and A Lovely Way to Die).
-Prior to these official releases by Universal, it was common to find this film in a DVD-r format.